blu3bloodedcod3r/weatherApp/README.md

 ## Description

-- My motivation was to create a weather app that displays current a 5-day forecast built this project to help me with API's and continuation of using moment
+- My motivation was to create a weather app that displays current and a 5-day forecast
+- I built this project to help me practice with API's, continuation of using moment, jQuery and modals
-- It solves the problem of not knowing this week's weather forecast, useful when traveling
+- It solves the problem of not knowing this week's weather forecast, useful when traveling within the U.S.
-- I learned how to use API's and how o fix their bug's
+- I learned how to use API's and modals.

 ## Usage

-Provide instructions and examples for use.
-Include screenshots as needed.

-To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
-Then, using the relative filepath, add it to your README using the following syntax:
+Type in any U.S. city name and you will will be provided with that city's cureent and a 5-day future weather forecast.

 ![screenhot of weather App](./images/2021_0316_08405500.jpg)

 ## Credits

-the following tutorials gave me differnet ideas for my weather App:
+The following tutorials gave me differnet ideas for my weather App:

 - https://www.youtube.com/watch?v=GXrDEA3SIOQ
 - https://www.youtube.com/watch?v=6trGQWzg2AI

+I also utilized a tutor to help with the hiding and showing of the modal.

 ## License